LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

 Use sparkMeasure in flight recorder mode to instrument Spark applications without touching their code.
 Flight recorder mode attaches a Spark Listener that collects the metrics while the application runs.
 This describes how to sink Spark metrics to an InfluxDB instance.
+Note this is for InfluxDB version 1.x, for version 2.x some changes are needed.
+You can use this also with VictoriaMetrics, ingesting the InfluxDB line protocol.

 ## InfluxDBSink and InfluxDBSinkExtended